junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas already falls asleep on the passenger seat.

-Dean turns the ignition quietly, and heads home.
+Dean reaches over to help buckle the seat belt around him, decidedly ignoring Sam's raised eyebrows, then turns the ignition quietly, and heads home.

 <br>